 - IT staff who can connect sensors to networks and data storage and develop applications for the plant floor

-- Data scientists who can interpret and draw insights using analytics tools
+- Data scientists who can interpret and draw insights using manufacturing data analytics tools

 To capture the valuable opportunities identified by analytics, manufacturers need to ensure the right resources are in place to implement the identified process, staff and product changes.
 I’ve seen numerous manufacturers invest significantly in the IT systems and services required to build data-driven decision making capability, but then never invest in the capability to operationalize that capability.
 Metrics, incentives, and processes all need to be re-evaluated in light of the new data capabilities the project delivers.
 Some of the key attributes I look for in organizations to determine how likely the project is to be successful in the long run are: